 - As in previous years we will require that people remain close by for 15 minutes after their vaccine so we can ensure there is no reaction.There is a very rare possibility (less than 1 in a million) of a life-threatening allergic reaction called anaphylaxis.
 This may include hives, difficulty breathing, dizziness, or swelling of the throat, tongue or lips.
 Should this reaction occur, your health care provider is prepared to treat it and transfer you by ambulance to the nearest emergency department.
 If symptoms develop after you leave, call 9-1-1.

-The BC government has just announced that in 2021 flu vaccines will be made freely available to everyone.Who should not get a flu vaccine:
+The BC government announced that annual flu vaccines will be made freely available to everyone older than 6 months.Who should not get a flu vaccine:

 - children less than 6 months of age